mendix/docs/content/developerportal/deploy/licensing-apps-outside-mxcloud.md

 To license a Mendix app on Microsoft Windows you need to:

-1. Obtain the server id of your server
+1. Obtain the server id of your server.
-2. Request a license key from Mendix Support
+2. Request a license key from Mendix Support.
 3. Insert the license key on the server.

 Full instructions on how to do this can be found in [MS Windows: Activate a Mendix License on Microsoft Windows](activate-a-mendix-license-on-microsoft-windows).

+## 10 Unix-like

+To license a Mendix app on Linux, or another Unix-like operating system, you need to:

+1. Open the interactive m2ee console.
+2. Use the command `show_license_information` to obtain the server id of your server.
+3. Request a license key from Mendix Support.
+4. Activate your license on the server using the m2ee command `activate_license`.

+More instructions on how to do this can be found in [Unix Deployment](unix-like).

-## 10 Read More
+## 11 Read More

 * [Submit a Support Request](/developerportal/support/submit-support-request)